CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ## Summary

-- There is currently a social media and industry zeitgeist dialed-in on CLIs...just as there was a moment for MCP but just a few months ago
+- There is currently a social media and industry zeitgeist dialed-in on CLIs...just as there was a moment for MCP but just a few short months ago
-- While it is true that there are token savings to be had by using a CLI, many folks have not considered how agents using customer CLIs run into the same context problem as MCP, except now without structure
+- While it is true that there are token savings to be had by using a CLI, many folks have not considered how agents using custom CLIs run into the same context problem as MCP, except now without structure and many other sacrifices
-- There is a confusion of MCP over `stdio` versus MCP over HTTP; the latter is a very different use case
+- In much of the discourse, there is a lack of distinction between local MCP over `stdio` versus server MCP over HTTP; *the latter is a very different use case*
-- Many folks are also only familiar with MCP tools, but overlook MCP prompts and resources
+- Many folks are also only familiar with MCP tools, but overlook *MCP prompts and resources* as an important org- and enterprise-level mechanism for moving from *cowboy vibe-coding* to organizationally aligned *agentic engineering*.
-- Also misunderstood is why MCP auth is important and the role and importance of telemetry in understanding org-wide too use
+- The importance of MCP auth is also commonly misunderstood as is the role and importance of telemetry in understanding org-wide too use
-- For enterprise and org-level use cases, MCP is the present and future; teams that want to find the path from *vibe-coding* to *agentic-engineering* need to understand how to leverage MCP.s
+- For enterprise and org-level use cases, MCP is the present and future and teams need to be able to cut through the hype of the moment.

 ----